Advice and Guidance

 Boards of Study

 Collaborative Partners are required to operate Boards of Study for collaborative programmes, in line with the University's Guidance for Boards of Study.
-Any exceptions to this would need to be agreed by the Collaborative Provision Panel (CPP), or for Joint and Dual partnerships would be outlined in the Operational Framework.
+Any exceptions to this would need to be agreed by the Academic Quality and Standards Committee (AQSC) or for Joint and Dual partnerships would be outlined in the Operational Framework.

-The approved minutes of collaborative Boards of Study should be submitted for noting to the relevant LJMU Faculty Quality Assurance and Enhancement Committee (FQAEC)
+The approved minutes of collaborative Boards of Study should be submitted to Academic Registry via the Academic Quality and Standards Helpdesk, selecting the Boards of Study option.

 Careers Advice and Resources

-Unless specified otherwise in the collaborative agreement, support for students about their future careers is provided by the Collaborative Partner which is delivering the LJMU validated programme in partnership with the University.
-Therefore, collaborative students are not eligible for the CareerSmart employability programmes.
+Unless specified otherwise in the collaborative agreement, support for students about their employability & future careers is provided by the Collaborative Partner which is delivering the LJMU-validated programme in partnership with the University.
+Therefore, collaborative students are not eligible for the LJMU-specific Future Focus employability programme.

-For collaborative undergraduate programmes, work-related learning, including a self-awareness, must be embedded at Level 4.
-This is a requirement of the Academic Framework regulations (AG.A4.2.8).
+For collaborative undergraduate programmes, employability-themed learning, including students’ self-awareness of their interests & capabilities, must be embedded at Level 4.
+This is a requirement of the Academic Framework regulations (AG.A4.2.7).

 Collaborative students have access to Online Guides and Advice via their University log-in details.